samarth261/ai-mad-lad/games/tag-me-if-you-can/README.md

 - **Q** – Instantly swap positions with the AI (10‑second cooldown).
 - **C** – Temporarily control the AI's movement for two seconds (12‑second cooldown).
+- **E** – Release a Temporal Echo that retraces your last two seconds of movement.
+If the echo touches the AI, it freezes for a moment (9‑second cooldown).

 ## Collectables and Boosts